-Caught between Italy and Tunisia, Malta is a small archipelago that has played a big part in European history.
+Caught between Italy and Tunisia, Malta is a small archipelago that’s played a big role in European history.
 Its story starts thousands of years before the Common Era, with its Neolithic stone creations.
 From there, it’s a dramatic tale of monarchies, knights and a tug-of-war between imperial nations.
 It’s amazing Malta’s amazing architecture still exists today.

 But among the history is a rich culture, a string of white sand beaches and rugged coastlines that enveloped each of the three islands.
 Beyond the palm-lined coast are rolling hills boasting charming villages and wine regions where you can sip on a red with views down to the seaport and gleaming Mediterranean Sea.

 Between the Island of Malta, Gozo and Comino, you’ll find an exciting mix of ancient history, exotic locales and beautiful communities, each as good as the last.

 In the Middle Ages, Mdina was the capital of Malta.
 It was known as the Noble City (Citta Notabile) a place of government and public buildings that’s surrounded by fortified walls.
 Exploring Mdina is a must on any trip to Malta, one for the incredible architecture and two for its history.

 Now a UNESCO World Heritage Site, the hilltop city soars above the surrounding landscapes, keeping a watchful eye over everything below.
 You can access the well-preserve Old City through the striking Mdina Gate and upon doing so, you’ll be swept up and taken centuries into the past.